Codingmace/Tobias/README.md

 - Queries
   - [ ] Can be taught new commands
-  - [ ] Play music - Needs to be tested

 - Photo
   - [ ] Grab recent top iFunny memes